raph-amiard/fosdem-presentations/libadalang.md

 ### In three bullet points

-- A library that allows users to query data about Ada sources
+- A library that allows users to query/alter data about Ada sources
-- Syntactic and semantic information
-- Both low level and high level information
+- Both low & high level APIS:
-- Should be easy to integrate into tools/IDEs from different platforms/languages/etc.
+    * What is the type of this expression?
+    * How many references to this variable?
+    * Give me the source location of this token
+    * Rename this entity
+    * Etc.
+- Multi-language: Easy binding generation to other languages/ecosystems
+    * Today: Python, Ada, C
+- Easy scripting: Be able to create a prototype quickly & interactively

 ## The need - IDEs